websightdesigns/wp-grunt-install/README.md

     ./installwp.sh --cleanup

-During or development, you may wish to delete the database and files each time before you run the script again:
+During development, you may wish to manually delete the database and files each time before you run the script again:

 	./removewp.sh; \
 		echo 'DROP DATABASE newsitedb;' | mysql --defaults-group-suffix=root --defaults-file=~/.my.cnf -u root; \